 Here are the recipes you need from Netflix’s Midnight Diner: Tokyo Stories – Season 2!
-Cook your beloved Japanese diner foods, enjoy the show and relive your fondest memories in Japan.
+Cook your beloved Japanese diner foods, enjoy the show, and relive your fondest memories in Japan.

 Last year we hosted a most adventurous cooking event where readers were invited to make every dish showcased in the Midnight Diner: Tokyo Stories (Season 1).
 The challenge received quite a buzz and we had readers sending in requests for the next season already.
 So we’re back again this year.
-Here, you can find every dish that is featured on Midnight Diner: Tokyo Stories (Season 2) from Episode 1-10 to cook along with.
+Here, you can find every dish that is featured on Midnight Diner: Tokyo Stories (Season 2) from Episodes 1-10 to cook along with.

 There will be chicken fried rice, salmon & mushrooms, plum rice ball, tamagoyaki, and even instant curry ramen to savor.
 Whether you’re about to start the show or already finished the entire season, we hope you have fun trying them out.

 PS: We’re still putting together the recipes for the last two episodes.
 Once they are ready, we’ll update them here.
 Please check back later.

 This popular Chicken Fried Rice is a western-style rice dish cooked with sweet and tangy ketchup-based sauce.
 It brings a nostalgic vibe to many Japanese and it’s kid-friendly!

 A much tastier Japanese version of chicken tender, this Chicken Cheese Katsu is filled with melt-in-your-mouth molten cheese and coated with extra crunchy panko breadcrumbs.